Boonville – June 17, 1861

 Springfield – 1 – October 25, 1861

 Like the three other “border states” of Delaware, Maryland, and Kentucky, Missouri was deemed critical to the Lincoln Administration due to its geographical position and questionable loyalty to the North because it was a “slavery state.”
-Though Missourians had voted overwhelmingly against secession before the war, their sympathy lay with the South and opposed Federal military action against the departing States.
+Though Missourians had voted overwhelmingly against secession before the war, their sympathy lay with the South, and they opposed Federal military action against the departing States.

 Missouri had attempted neutrality after delegates to a secession convention in February 1861 refused to secede.
 Afterward, both pro-Union and pro-Confederate governments were established in the state.
 However, a Federal invasion in May pushed many Unionists into the Confederate camp.
 As in Kentucky, pro-Union and pro-Confederate governments were established, the latter run in exile by Governor Claiborne F. Jackson.